 What are the key business opportunities brought by blockchain?

 The key business opportunities are always arbitrage!
 There are 400 different major payment methods representing different networks.
 With Paxful, you can have full access to them and the markets around them.
-This is an amazing opportunity and humanity never have this before.
+This is an amazing opportunity and humanity never has this before.

-Imagine we have some magical friends in every single country that they have every financial accounts like banks, Paypal and Alipay.
-Whenever we need a payment, he'll make the payment for us.
+Imagine we have some magical friends in every single country that they have every financial account like banks, Paypal and Alipay.
+Whenever we need payment, he'll make the payment for us.
 We have to pay transaction fees in return but the fact that you can now access every single financial network in the world which powers up peer to peer finance.